iffse/pay-respects/README.md

 AI suggestions should work out of the box with `request-ai` module installed.

-An API key is included with the source.
+An API key is included with the source (your distribution might have stripped them out).
 It should always work unless I can no longer afford this public service or rate limits are reached.
 If it's useful to you, **please share this project and spread the word**.
 Also consider making a donation to keep its public usage alive:

 <div>
 	<a